metalbear-co/mirrord.dev/content/docs/overview/faq.md

 There are currently two known cases where mirrord cannot load into the application's process:
 1. [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection) on Mac.
-Check the logs for a warning about SIP. mirrord currently can't load into SIP binaries (we're working on it - coming soon).
+Check the logs for a warning about SIP. mirrord currently can't load into SIP binaries (we're working on a fix).
 In the meanwhile you could try copying the binary you're trying to run into an unprotected directory (e.g. anywhere in your home directory) and if necessary also remove the signature with `sudo codesign --remove-signature ./<your-binary>`.
 2. Statically linked binaries.
 Since mirrord is using the dynamic linker to load into the application's process and